Doing Business with the Department of Justice

 Find Contracting Opportunities

-The FY 2024 Department of Justice (DOJ) Forecast of Contracting Opportunities lists planned procurements for FY 2024 by DOJ's major buying activities.
-The forecast includes projections of anticipated contract actions generally above the simplified acquisition threshold that small businesses, small disadvantaged businesses, women-owned small businesses, HUBZone small businesses, and service-disabled veteran-owned small businesses may be able to perform through direct contracts with DOJ, or through subcontracting opportunities.
+The new Department of Justice Forecast of Contracting Opportunities dashboard identifies planned procurements for Fiscal Year (FY) 2024 and beyond by DOJ’s major buying activities.
+The forecast includes projections of anticipated contract actions above $250,000 that small businesses, small disadvantaged businesses, women-owned small businesses, HUBZone small businesses, and service-disabled veteran-owned small businesses may be able to perform through direct contracts with DOJ, or through subcontracting opportunities.
 Final decisions regarding the extent of competition; potential 8(a), HUBZone, service-disabled veteran-owned, woman-owned small business, economically disadvantaged woman-owned small business, or small business set-asides; estimated value; or any aspect of the procurement action will not be made until each procurement is initiated.

 SAM.gov is the government-wide repository for federal contracting opportunities greater than $25,000.
 Follow the link to DOJ's opportunities.